VitaliyInshakov/react-redux-routing/README.md

 # Simple routing with react, redux and react-routing

+Added simple async queries to backend